dougmoscrop/serverless-plugin-split-stacks/README.md

 This plugin migrates CloudFormation resources in to nested stacks in order to work around the 200 resource limit.

+**Install**

+Run `npm install` in your Serverless project.

+    $ npm install serverless-plugin-split-stacks --save-dev

+Add the plugin to your serverless.yml file

+    plugins:
+      - serverless-plugin-split-stacks

 There are built-in migration strategies that can be turned on or off as well as defining your own custom migrations.
 It is a good idea to select the best strategy for your needs from the start because the only reliable method of changing strategy later on is to recreate the deployment from scratch.
 You configure this in your `serverless.yml` (defaults shown):

 ```yaml